 Meeting lenders’ eligibility requirements can be tough for college students, especially for international students.
 You’re unlikely to have an established credit history or a substantial source of income in the USA.
-Based on these factors, it can be difficult to qualify for a loan on your own.
+Based on these factors, it can be difficult to qualify for a student loan on your own.

 A cosigner essentially agrees to take on responsibility for repaying the loan if you can’t (or don’t) make your payments.
 That way, the lender is more likely to approve your loan application because they have a safety net in place.